lzddzh/HandPoseEstimation/README.md

 We have implemented the 'baseline-M' version and the 'dynamical weight at leaf nodes' version.

-The baseline-M is a normal random forest that can be change and adapt for other general problem sovling.
+The baseline-M is a normal random forest that can be changed and adapted for other general problem sovling.

 ### Platform
 * Ubuntu14.04 or other common Linux version.